Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: Definition of the model

 We consider an SIS household epidemic model.
 In our model, the population consists of $N$ households, with sizes $\nu_1,\nu_2,\ldots,\nu_N$, where the $\nu_i$'s are i.i.d. $\N$--valued random variables.
 Let $X_i^N(t)$ denote the number of infectious individuals in the $i$--th household at time $t$.

-We suppose that each infected individual can infect another individual within the same household at rate $ \lambda_L $, for some $ \lambda_L > 0 $ (the infected individual is chosen uniformly from those in the household, and if it is already infected, nothing happens).
-Moreover, each infected individual can infect another individual chosen \textit{uniformly from the whole population} at rate $ \lambda_G $, for some $ \lambda_G $ (again, if it is already infected nothing happens).
-Finally, each infected individual becomes suceptible at rate $ \gamma $, for $ \gamma > 0 $.
+We suppose that each infectious individual ``tries'' to infect another individual within the same household at rate $ \lambda_L $, for some $ \lambda_L > 0 $ (the infected individual is chosen uniformly from those in the household).
+If this individual is susceptible, it becomes infected, and if it is already infectious, nothing happens.
+Moreover, each infectious individual ``tries'' to infect another individual chosen \textit{uniformly from the whole population} at rate $ \lambda_G $, for some $ \lambda_G $ (again, if it is already infectious nothing happens).
+Finally, each infectious individual becomes susceptible at rate $ \gamma $, for some $ \gamma > 0 $.
 The parameters $ \lambda_L $ and $ \lambda_G $ are the rates of local (respectively global) infections.
-We note that, for each global infection, choosing an individual uniformly from the population is equivalent to first choosing a household from the size-biased distribution and then choosing an individual uniformly in this household.